christinalicence/crime_map/docs/README.md

 ### 3. Deployment Information
 #### a.
 Version Control

-The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘Swiftsparrow-rec’.
+The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘crime_map’.

 The following git commands were used throughout development to push code to the remote repo: